bpfverif/tnums-cgo22/README.md

 `our_mul`, or `bitwise_mul` and avoid if-branches.
 For measuring performance, we check the `RDTSC` time stamp counter register.
 We also provide an option for pinning the thread to a cpu, to avoid cache-related issues.
-The other relevant file here is `tnum_random.cpp`.
-This contains the source for generating the random 64-bit tnums we use in the experiment.
-The function `generate_random_tnum` uses a randomly distributed value from 0 to 3^64 to produce a 64 bit tnum.
+The other relevant file here is `include/tnum_random.cpp`, which contains the source code for generating the random 64-bit tnums we use in the experiment.
+The function `generate_random_tnum()` uses a randomly distributed value from 0 to 3^64 to produce a 64 bit tnum.

 To compile the binary for `kern_mul` we use the compile flag `-DKERN_MUL`: